Overheard in Seville: Bulletin of the Santayana Society

 - Submissions should include a brief description of the author’s background and work for use in a contributor’s note.

-- All permissions necessary to print any part of a submission are the responsibility of the author to obtain.
+- Any permissions necessary for publication of any part of a submitted manuscript are the responsibility of the author to obtain.